karttur/speclib-db/_posts/2024/2024-01-09-speclib_muzzle-db.markdown

 ## Introduktion

 A muzzle (snout) is the part of the xspectre [xspectrolum<b>+</b>](https://www.environimagine.com/spectrometerv080.html) spectrometer that contains the lamp and where the sample is placed.
-The muzzle is attached to [xspectrolum<b>+</b>](https://www.environimagine.com/spectrometerv080.html) body using a bayonet mount.
+The muzzle is attached to [xspectrolum<b>+</b>](https://www.environimagine.com/spectrometerv080.html) body, in front of the spectral sensor, using a bayonet mount.

-This post contains the general design of the schema **muzzles** for the xspectre spectral library postgreSQL database.
+This post contains the general design of the schema **muzzles** for the xspectre spectral library and processing system.
 The design is written in the [Database Markup Language (DBML)](https://dbml.dbdiagram.io/home/).
 For visualisation of the DBML code I have used the semi free tool [dbdiagram](https://dbdiagram.io/?utm_source=dbml).

 ## Purpose of the muzzles schema

 The purpose of the muzzles schema is to allow any combination of lamp (or lamps), spectral methods (diffuse reflectance, transparency, fluorescence and Raman spectroscopy) and type of sample (solid, liquid, gas or plasma), for defining a muzzle model.
 To accomplish this, the muzzles schema contain separate tables for both lamp models and muzzle models, a table itemising all individual muzzles and a range of support tables.

 Lamps as such can be of 10 main types:
-- laser
+- laser,
-- narrow band LED
+- narrow band LED,
-- visible (VIS) broad band LED
+- visible (VIS) broad band LED,
-- Near infrared (NIR) broad band LED
+- Near infrared (NIR) broad band LED,
 - VIS-NIR broad band LED (combining two LEDs of the two above types),
-- MIR broadband LED
+- MIR broadband LED,
 - Tungsten (Halogen-Tungsten) incandescent bulbs,
 - Halogen incandescent bulbs,
 - Xenon incandescent bulbs, and